FredChamp/ReadTheDocTest/SAD/src/SDM-SAD-DataMigration.rst

 Creator
 ~~~~~~~~

 The creator provides a method ``create`` that allows to create a new object with the default attribute initialization.
-The creator are used in structural patches to create new sub-objects.
+The creator is used in structural patches to create new sub-objects.
-The creator are registered in the ``::fwAtomsPatch::StructuralCreatorDB`` singleton.
+Creators are registered in the ``::fwAtomsPatch::StructuralCreatorDB`` singleton.

-This is used if we need to add an attribute that is a non-null object.
+Creators are useful for adding an attribute that is a non-null object.

 Example of creator for the ``::fwMedData::Patient`` :